arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 - **Host**: Instance runs on dedicated host

 > Tenancy of an instance can only be changed from **host to dedicated** or **dedicated to host** after the instance has been launched.

+## Troubleshooting
+- The following are a few reasons why an instance might immediately terminate:
+	- You’ve reached your EBS volume limit.
+	- An EBS snapshot is corrupt.
+	- The root EBS volume is encrypted and you do not have permissions to access the KMS key for decryption.
+	- The instance store-backed AMI that you used to launch the instance is missing a required part.